The checklist for decentralizing Local Digital Marketing for your network

 Managing reviews on Google and Facebook is a major factor in the online reputation of a point of sale.
 Here are some keys to decentralize the management of these reviews:

-• List recurring themes: Randomly check 100 customer reviews published on your local pages.
-List, via review verification, the most recurring themes that users mention in their reviews.
-For example: customer relationships maintained by staff, quality-price ratio, waiting time, cleanliness of the point of sale, etc.)
+- List the most recent topics: Randomly consult 100 customer reviews published on your local pages.
+List, via review verification, the most recent topics that users mention in their reviews.
+For example: client reports maintained by staff, quality-price ratio, waiting time, store hygiene, etc.)

 [th-button text="Download the checklist" href="URL LP"]